-FAMILY SPORTS CAMP
+DIABETES SPORTS CAMP

 Children with type 1 diabetes often need lots of attention from their parents & not seldom siblings (who don’t have diabetes) might feel somewhat in the “shadow” in these families.

-We want families with children with type 1 diabetes to have a chance to go away together on a Family Diabetes Sport Camp, during a summer week filled with sun, bath & sport activities.
-On this camp there are other families in the same situation.
+We want families with children with type 1 diabetes to have a chance to go away on a Diabetes Sport Camp, during a summer week filled with sun, bath & sport activities.
+On this camp there are other children in the same situation.
 The objective, in addition to having fun together, is to exchange experiences between families through different workshops & of course make new contacts & friends!

 BARNDIABETESFONDEN – THE SWEDISH CHILD DIABETES FOUNDATION

-The Swedish Child Diabetes Foundation was formed when the Östgöta theater in consultation with Astrid Lindgren 1989 donated ticket revenues at the premiere of Astrid Lindgren’s play “Junker Nils av Eka” for childhood diabetes research.
+The Swedish Child Diabetes Foundation (Barndiabetesfonden) was formed when the Östgöta theater in consultation with Astrid Lindgren 1989 donated ticket revenues at the premiere of Astrid Lindgren’s play “Junker Nils av Eka” for childhood diabetes research.

 The Swedish Child Diabetes Foundation and its national-/local associations are valuable complements to other research funds & patient organizations.
 They spread knowledge about the disease & raise funds for research into childhood diabetes, including participation in various arrangements.
 Local associations also organize activities for the children & meets for the parents in their own region.